 Box-office was in the region of $8,000,000.
 A sink-in-and-relax 124 minutes, with Alfred Ryder, Roy Roberts, Harry Hickox, Ken Lynch, Clinton Sundberg, Davis Roberts and William Bryant.
-I earlier did this solidly crafted and entertaining movie a disservice by foolishly including it as one of my Trust Me, alphabetically: H scoffs—another look (it had been a long while) and I was suitably chastened to amend.
+Your reviewer had once dissed this solidly crafted and entertaining picture; then another look (it had been a long while) saw me suitably chastened to amend.
 Memo to self: like Melvyn Douglas’ grump in this movie–don’t get so old & certain you can’t admit when you’re full of it…

 *The times they were-a-changin’–in ’67’s films, race relations were on simmer: In The Heat Of The Night, Guess Who’s Coming To Dinner, The Dirty Dozen, Hurry Sundown.